OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

   * source taxonomy = imported taxonomic source (NCBI taxonomy, etc.)
-  * union taxonomy = data structure for creation of the reference taxonomy [change to 'workspace']
+  * union taxonomy = data structure for creation of the reference taxonomy [change to 'workspace'?]
   * node = a taxon record, either from a source taxonomy or the union taxonomy;
     giving name-string, source information,
     parent node, optional rank, optional annotations
-  * tip - a node that is not the parent of any node
+  * tip = a node that is not the parent of any node
   * polysemy [homonymy] = where a single name-string belongs to multiple nodes (within the same taxonomy); in nomenclatural terms, either a homonym, hemihomonym, or